Nathan-Benz/Prompt-Reforming-Generator/README.md

 # Promptimizer
+Promptimizer is a Large Language Model (LLM) designed for the user who wants to generate better prompts to need fewer iterations using other LLMs to get more efficient/accurate prompts.

 Using Meta's Llama 2 LLM as the base model, we perform fine-tuning for its optimization in order to convert "bad" prompts that usually produce inefficient/inaccurate responses into "good" ones, which can be interpreted as optimal indications given the specifications of the Generative AI in question.

 ## Authors and Credits
 (Team JENNA)
 - Julian Sanchez